 Call your doctor right away if you have watery stool, stomach pain, and fever that does not go away.

-- Bone fractures.
-People who take multiple daily doses of proton pump inhibitor medicines for a long period of time (a year or longer) may have an increased risk of fractures of the hip, wrist or spine.
+Bone fractures.
+People who take multiple daily doses of PPI medicines for a long period of time (a year or longer) may have an increased risk of fractures of the hip, wrist or spine.
 You should take pantoprazole sodium exactly as prescribed, at the lowest dose possible for your treatment and for the shortest time needed.
 Talk to your doctor about your risk of bone fracture if you take pantoprazole sodium.

 Pantoprazole sodium can have other serious side effects.
 See "What are the possible side effects of pantoprazole sodium?"